 Given the clear on-paper cost-benefit ratio, even a modest initial spend to create a national programme to centralise knowledge of wallaby distribution, surveillance and research to better understand the issue is probably justified.
 This approach was used in the NWCCP, where initial budgets were used to set up the programme and begin research and control.
 The budget increased when it had been demonstrated that funding was being used efficiently and providing beneficial results for conifer control.
 This upscaling also allowed for growth in the industry, including collaborative working relationships between agencies and landholders, increases in contractor capacity and experience, and control at high priority sites.

 The biggest surprise with the failed wallaby control bid is the lost opportunity: it seems inevitable that a National Wallaby Control Programme will be funded at some point in the future, but by then costs will have compounded significantly.
 A focus on developing methods to prevent dispersal beyond current wallaby feral range boundaries is needed; they have spread south and west of the containment boundaries, and are now being detected outside the northern containment boundary as well.
 Recent records of wallabies north of the containment area are by chance, and focused wallaby surveillance in these areas may have detected wallabies much earlier.
 Recent research by Boffa Miskell has shown that wallabies are consistently detected using focused surveillance methods even in areas where landholders, hunters, and trampers frequently visit, but these groups are not often observing evidence of wallabies.
 If low–density buffers were maintained within wallaby containment boundaries, and surveillance had been carried out outside the containment area, it is possible that the spread of wallabies could have been prevented.
-To control all wallabies back to the containment area will now be a multi-million–dollar project, if it is possible at all.
+To control all wallabies back to the containment area will now be a multi-million–dollar project.

 The model for funding pest-species control has, to date, been based on funding the control of those species that have spread significantly and have begun incurring significant costs.
 A change of approach is required urgently, with a focus on research, proactive surveillance/control and early detection.
 To achieve this, and reduce long-term economic costs to the country, funding must be spent now to allow a cost-effective and proactive approach to species such as wallabies.
 Otherwise, future generations will foot an exponentially increased bill and our indigenous biodiversity will have growing pressures from the increasing presence of invasive species.